Love Takes Time: Accolades

-"Love Takes Time" did not receive as many awards as "Vision of Love," but still managed to win a BMI R&B Award for Song of the Year and Songwriter Award.
+"Love Takes Time" won a BMI R&B Award for Song of the Year and Songwriter Award.
 The song also won Carey the 1991 Soul Train Music Award for Best R&B/Urban Contemporary New Artist.

 Commercial performance

-"Love Takes Time" managed to replicate the commercial success of its predecessor "Vision of Love" in the United States.
-It debuted at number 73 on the Billboard Hot 100 on September 15, 1990.
-In its ninth week, it reached the summit of the chart, where it spent three weeks.
-Furthermore, it spent seven weeks within the top ten and 17 weeks within the top 40, as well as being certified gold by the Recording Industry Association of America (RIAA).
-It topped every other Billboard chart for which it was eligible, including the Hot R&B/Hip-Hop Songs and Hot Adult Contemporary Tracks.
-Because its success was divided over two calendar years, it did not rank high on Billboards year-end charts, being ranked at number 76 in 1990 and number 69 in 1991.
+In the United States, "Love Takes Time" debuted at number 73 on Hot 100 Singles in the Billboard issue dated September 15, 1990.
+It peaked at number one for three weeks in November 1990.
+Following "Vision of Love", which previously spent four weeks atop the chart, this made Carey the thirteenth artist to have two number one songs from a debut album.
+She also became the thirteenth artist to reach number one with their first two chart entries, and the second artist to do so with both entries lasting at least three weeks at number one, after the Four Seasons in 1962.
+"Love Takes Time" spent a total of 26 weeks on the Hot 100; it remained Carey's third best-performing song on the chart as of 2018.
+It also topped Hot Adult Contemporary and Hot R&B Singles, giving Carey her second consecutive number one on both charts.
+The Recording Industry Association of America certified the single gold in 1990 and platinum in 2023.

 Internationally, "Love Takes Time" failed to emulate its US success in any other market except Canada, where it reached number two on the Canadian RPM Top Singles chart.
 It did reach the top ten in Iceland and New Zealand, but did not make much of an impact elsewhere, becoming a moderate top-20 hit in Australia, and a top-40 hit in the United Kingdom and the Netherlands.
 It failed to reach the top 40 in Germany, peaking at number 57.

 Music video

-The single's video, directed by Jeb Brien and Walter Maser, features Carey walking around a beach after a man walks away with luggage in Venice, Los Angeles.
+The single's video was filmed on July 24, 1990 and directed by Jeb Brien and Walter Maser.
+It features Carey walking around a beach after a man walks away with luggage in Venice, Los Angeles.
 The video was not included on Carey's video compilation #1's (1999) and was replaced with a live performance of the song, filmed at Proctor's Theatre in Schenectady, New York in 1993.

 Live performances

 Carey performed the song at The Arsenio Hall Show, later she performed the song at shows like Des O'Connor Tonight, It's Showtime At The Apollo and The Tonight Show with Johnny Carson.
 Three years later, in 1993, she performed the song in the special Here Is Mariah Carey, filmed at Proctor's Theatre.
-Later, that year, she performed again during her first stateside tour, the Music Box Tour (1993).
-After this, she didn't perform the song until 2013, when she sang a snippet of the song during the Australian tour.
-After this, Carey included the song in her 2015 Las Vegas residency #1 to Infinity serving as the second song.
-It was also included during selected dates of her 2018-2019 Las Vegas residency The Butterfly Returns.
-It was performed in select dates of Caution World Tour (2019).
+Carey performed the song on several concert tours, including the Music Box Tour (1993), Australian Tour 2013, and Caution World Tour (2019).
+She included in the set list of her Las Vegas concert residency #1 to Infinity and a 2019 standalone concert at King Abdullah Economic City in Saudi Arabia.